dmccreary/dmccreary/docs/mentors.md

 # Dan McCreary's Mentors

 We are all reflections of people that influence us.
-Here are some of the people that have had the deepest influence on my careers.
+Here are some of the people that have had the deepest influence on my career and my worldviews.

 * Bruce Thomas - [Physics Professor](https://www.carleton.edu/physics-astronomy/faculty/) at Carleton College.
 Laurence McKinley Gould Professor of the Natural Sciences, Emeritus